harmeet651/Emotive/README.md

 unzip ngrok and run it as admin, and add the url to the twilio account to recieve messages

-start using these commands in command promt node app.js //for making new words and saving in POstGres node sms.js //to send and recieve messages
+start using these commands in command promt node app.js //for making new words and saving in PostGreSQL node sms.js //to send and recieve messages

+use vhost in code to run just one script